When thinking about frugality, people tend to associate it with being poor, sacrificing, or being their mother during the 80s.

 This is also why most gyms auto debit from your checking account and not a credit card and why they make canceling sometimes difficult to do.

-Besides, you can save money if you buy your own equipment to use at home or go for a walk or job (which is Free99).
+You can save money if you buy your own equipment to use at home or go for a walk or jog (which is Free99).

 Whoever thought of the idea of bottling up water and selling it was a genius.
 We pay for water that we think is from the clearest and bluest spring.